joonashkra/pet-app/README.md

 # Veterinary Clinic Web Application

-Web application for a veterinary clinic, created as a frontend project using React and Bootstrap CSS.
+Web application for a veterinary clinic, created as a frontend course-project using React and Bootstrap CSS.

 ## Features